Frida Data Reporting

 Attention

-Due to the nature of the Redis protocol, data reported to a Redis destination does not contain any of the metadata mentioned above.
+Due to the nature of the Redis protocol, data reported to a Redis destination does not include any of the above metadata.

-device is the unique ID of the device, which you can find in the information panel of the remote desktop.
-This ID is usually unique and fixed.
-You can use it to tag devices and establish a correspondence. encode is the data encoding, which supports none and zlib.
-If the encoding is zlib, you will need to use zlib to decompress the data body. name is used to mark the type of this reported data; it is also the first parameter you use in the emit method. sequence represents the index of the reported data, starting from 0 and incrementing with each report.
-You can use this field to sort the data or check for any lost reports.
+device is the unique device ID; you can find it in the remote desktop information bar.
+Usually, this ID is unique and fixed.
+You can use it to mark the device and establish a correspondence. encode is the data encoding; supported encodings are none and zlib.
+If the encoding is zlib, you need to decompress the data body using zlib. name marks the type of this reported data; it is also the first parameter when you call the emit method. sequence represents the index of the reported data, starting from 0 and incrementing with each report.
+You can use this field to sort the data or check for report loss.

 NameDescription